kokojnr/Multimodal-LLMs-With-Langchain-OpenAI/README.md

-# Building Multimodal LLM Applications
+# 🧠🎥 Multimodal LLMs with OpenAI & LangChain

 This project demonstrates how to build generative AI applications for multimodal tasks using OpenAI and LangChain.
 It transcribes text from a video or audio file and allows users to ask context-aware questions about the transcribed content using a chat model.